20th Century Animation: Fox Animation Studios

 From 1994 to 2000, Fox operated Fox Animation Studios, a traditional animation studio which was started to compete with Walt Disney Animation Studios, which was experiencing great success with films such as The Little Mermaid, Beauty and the Beast, Aladdin and The Lion King.
 The Fox studio, however, was not as successful.
-Their first feature Anastasia made nearly $140 million at the worldwide box office on a $53 million budget in 1997, but their next feature, Titan A.E., was a large financial loss, losing $100 million for 20th Century Fox in 2000.
+Their first feature, Anastasia, made nearly $140 million at the worldwide box office on a $53 million budget in 1997, but their next feature, Titan A.E., was a large financial loss, losing $100 million for 20th Century Fox in 2000.
 The lack of box office success, coupled with the rise of computer animation, led Fox to shut down the studios.

 Blue Sky Studios

 From 1997 until 2021, Fox owned Blue Sky Studios, a computer animation company known for the Ice Age franchise.
 Fox has had much more success with the studio, with the box office receipts of their films becoming competitive with the likes of Pixar and DreamWorks Animation.
 On March 21, 2019, Blue Sky Studios was integrated as a separate unit within Walt Disney Studios, yet they would continue to report to Fox Animation presidents Andrea Miloro and Robert Baird.
 In February 2021, Disney had announced that Blue Sky would cease all operations and close sometime within April 2021, eventually shuttering on April 10, 2021.

-Blue Sky released thirteen feature films, numerous short films and television specials.
-Ice Age: Dawn of the Dinosaurs is the studio's highest-grossing film.
-Major feature films include:

 Co-productions and original films

-Starting in 2007, 20th Century Animation occasionally produces their own films without Blue Sky Studios' involvement while also co-producing films from other studios.
+Starting in 2007, 20th Century Animation occasionally produces its own films without Blue Sky Studios' involvement while also co-producing films from other studios.
 The company is not credited on these films like how they are with Blue Sky's films and Fox Animation Studios' Anastasia and Titan A.E.
-As of 2022, The Simpsons Movie remains their highest-grossing original film.
+As of 2025, The Simpsons Movie remains their highest-grossing original film.

 All films listed are produced and or distributed by 20th Century Studios unless noted otherwise.